 NALT assumes a perpetual responsibility when it accepts a Conservation Easement.
-Regular monitoring of the conserved property ensures that the terms of the Conservation Easement are upheld, and the integrity of the Conservation Purposes remains intact.
+Regular monitoring of a Conservation Area ensures that the terms of the Conservation Easement are upheld, and the integrity of the Conservation Purposes remains intact.

-In order to make sure that Conservation Easement terms are honored, a NALT representative will visit each conserved property regularly and complete a written monitoring report with photographic documentation.
+In order to make sure the terms of our Conservation Easements are honored, a representative from our Stewardship Team visits our conserved properties regularly before completing a written monitoring report with photographic documentation.
 This report will then be sent via email or letter to the property owner and/or manager.

-The NALT representative will examine the property on foot or by vehicle, tracking his/her route with GPS coordinates.
-This allows for direct observation of the land and its wildlife.
-This also provides the monitor the opportunity to meet with the landowner or their property manager in person and answer questions or provide referrals to other land management professionals.
+- Boots on the Ground: A NALT representative will examine the property on foot or by vehicle.
+This allows for direct observation of the land and its flora and fauna.
+This also provides the monitor the opportunity to meet with the landowner or their property manager in person, answer questions or review any Reserved Rights requests.

-Our partners, LightHawk and SouthWings, provide NALT the opportunity to view conserved lands from the air.
-This allows for the monitor to see the entirety of a property or to view many properties in proximity.
-This technique affords a unique perspective on the condition of the conserved lands.
+- Imagery from Aerial Flyovers: Our partners, LightHawk and SouthWings, provide NALT the opportunity to view conserved lands from a plane.
+This allows the monitor to see the entirety of a property or to view many neighboring properties efficiently.